dart-lang/site-www/src/language/mixins.md

 ```

 Sometimes the mixin might depend on being able to invoke a method or access fields
 that the mixin doesn't define.
-To require classes that use the mixin to define these
+To require classes that use the mixin to define these,
 you can define getters in the mixin or restrict the types that can use a mixin.
 As the following example shows, you can restrict a mixin's use
 by using the `on` keyword to specify the required superclass: